Cooking Gorgeous

 Shape the Naan and Cook

+After the dough has risen, softly knead it on an oiled surface for a minute, then split it into four equal portions.
 Shape each portion into a ball and lightly dust them with flour.
 Cover the dough balls and let them rest for 5 minutes before shaping.

-naan dough is divided into 4 balls
+Naan dough is divided into 4equal balls.

+Preheat a cast-iron skillet or frying pan over medium heat while the dough balls are resting.
 Roll out one of the dough balls using a rolling pin until it reaches the size of a small plate.

-a dough ball is rolled out into a small circle
+A dough ball is rolled out into a small circle.

+While working on this dough ball, make sure to keep the others covered.
 Put a quarter of the grated cheese in the center of the rolled-out dough, sprinkle on a few slices of chilies, and ½ tablespoon of chopped coriander.

 Lift the edges and seal them to reshape it into a ball.

-the sides of the dough is pulled up to seal and shape into a ball
+The sides of the dough is pulled up to seal and shape into a ball.

 Sprinkle the ball with a little flour, then use your fingers or a rolling pin to form it into an oval or teardrop shape, approximately 3 mm (⅛ inch) thick.

 Once the skillet is extremely hot, put the naan in it.
 Cook until it turns golden brown, then flip it using tongs.
+Put it on a plate and brush the top of the naan with some ghee or butter.
+Sprinkle extra chilies and chopped coriander (cilantro) on top before serving.

 Keep it wrapped in a clean cloth while you roll out and cook the remaining naan bread.